h3li0p4us3/md2html/README.md

 ### About

 md2html is a easy-to-use command-line tool designed to convert Markdown (.md) files into HTML (.html) format.
-It's a side project i did in order to learn regex in C++
+It's a side project i did to learn regex in C++

 ### Features